allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 When handling a particular subscriber, there are usually multiple instances of the service.
 We have load balancing in place which tries to deliver messages fairly to the instances, preferably in the same data center.
-Scaling the service is the responsibility of the team maintaining it, and what we require is a *number* – *how many reqs/s can we throw at your service*?
+Scaling the service is the responsibility of the team maintaining it, and what we require is a limit – *how many reqs/s can we throw at your service*?

 That’s all we want to know.
 We don’t want to know how many instances there are.
-Especially as they probably won’t be homogeneous due to our cloud infrastructure running Mesos and OpenStack VMs.
+Especially, as they probably aren’t homogeneous due to our cloud infrastructure running Mesos and OpenStack VMs.
 We want a single number, regardless of your setup.
 You measure it, we meet that requirement.

-As we’ll see, we haven’t been using up that *number* very efficiently, and that’s why we needed to come up with a way to utilise it as best we can.
+As you will see, we haven’t been using up that *number* very efficiently, and that’s why we needed to come up with a way to utilise it as best we can.

 Note also, Hermes has some logic to slow down delivery when the service is misbehaving, which we call *output rate limiting*.
-However, the upper limit for it is that actual magic *number* we talked about – *subscription rate limit* (AKA *max-rate*) which is what this article is about.
+However, the upper limit for it is the limit we talked about – *subscription rate limit* (aka *max-rate*) which is what this article is about.

 ### Motivations for solving the problem